Rookery Nook (1953 TV drama)

 Rookery Nook was a 1953 British live television production of the comedy play by Ben Travers broadcast on 23 May 1953.
 Featuring in this version were Peter Cushing, David Stoll, and Lally Bowers.

-It was based on Travers' play Rookery Nook, one of the Aldwych Farces, and is believed not to have been telerecorded as it was transmitted and is therefore lost.
+It was based on Travers' play Rookery Nook, one of the Aldwych Farces.
+It is believed not to have been telerecorded as it was transmitted and is therefore lost.